 In HSPF the streams and lakes within a subwatershed are represented as a river reach or reservoir segment called RCHRES.
 The relationships between stage, surface area, volume, and discharge for a RCHRES are represented by a hydraulic function table called an FTABLE, a piecewise-linear function table.
 From the lake bathymetry data, a detailed stage-area-volume table (see Attachment) was generated for each lobe of the lake using ArcGIS tools.
 The resulting stage-area and stage-volume curves for the North Lobe and South Lobe are shown in Figure 15 and Figure 16 respectively.
+The stage-flow relationships for each lobe were derived from an Interconnected Channel and Pond Routing (ICPR v4) model.

 Figure 15.
-Stage-area and stage-volume relationship for the North Lobe (ft NAVD88)
+Stage-Area and Stage-Volume relationship for the North Lobe

 Figure 16.
-Stage-area and stage-volume relationship for the South Lobe (ft NAVD88)
+Stage-Area and Stage-Volume relationship for the South Lobe